 Children under 18 are once again allowed in malls and restaurants in Abu Dhabi.
 Restrictions still apply to social distancing and table limits of four people are in place at restaurants and bars.

-Some public beaches and parks have reopened in Abu Dhabi, subject to 40% capacity and strict safety measures including the use of masks (the need for a negative Covid test has been removed).
+Some public beaches and parks have reopened in Abu Dhabi, subject to 40% capacity and strict safety measures including the use of masks (the need for a negative Covid test and pre-registering on an app has been removed).
 These include:

 - Corniche Beach